tlundgren/ai_triage_knx/README.md

 This project provides the foundation for an AI agent designed to triage Kinaxis Maestro support tickets.
 Specifically, the agent assesses whether the user who opened the ticket included all the necessary information required for a swift resolution.

+*If you find this project useful, please comply with the license, and drop me a message!
+I would love to hear how your implementation is working for you.*

 ## The Problem
 In application support, users frequently open tickets without providing the full context a human agent needs to investigate the issue.
 This creates a bottleneck:
 * **Delayed MTTR (Mean Time to Resolution):** Support agents must pause their work to request missing details, creating a frustrating "ping-pong" effect.